Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Overview of Exploratory Experiments (Studies 3 and 4)

-The findings of Study 2 add to the value of the exploratory findings in Study 1 by showing that a previously neglected data source (i.e., textual cues from post-histories) can be used to better predict who is likely to share fake-news.
-From an understanding and mitigation standpoint, several interesting findings emerged from the exploratory analyses in Study 1.
-For example, we found that fake-news sharers use more high-arousal negative emotions in their language, and mentions of religion and death in terms of topics discussed.
-The most distinguishing textual marker of fake-news sharers, however, is power.
+The findings of Study 2 add to the value of the exploratory findings in Study 1 by showing that a generally neglected data source (i.e., textual cues from post histories) can be used to better predict who is likely to share fake news.
+From an understanding and mitigation standpoint, several interesting findings emerge from the exploratory analyses in Study 1, regarding emotions, personality, and other textual cues that differentiate fake-news sharers from others.
+However, such observational data is limiting when it comes to theory testing.

-We believe that our descriptive and predictive results are valuable in their own right and can assist others in developing successful interventions to combat the spread of misinformation--both by helping identify who is likely to share fake-news and by providing helpful pointers as to potential intervention strategies such as messaging.
-However, relying on exploratory results based on such observational data is limiting when hoping to motivate theory testing.